Oklahoma Court Records

 What is an Uncontested Divorce in Oklahoma?

 Generally, uncontested divorce refers to a no-fault petition for dissolution of marriage based on incompatibility.
-However, an uncontested divorce may also refer to where the respondent does not file a counterclaim or disagree with the grounds for divorce.
-To get a no-fault divorce in Oklahoma, the intending divorcee must submit the petition and, more importantly, an equitable settlement agreement signed by both spouses.
-The agreement must detail the division of property, financial assets, and liabilities.
-If there are minors involved, the settlement agreement must also detail the intending divorcees’ agreement regarding child support, parenting time, and alimony.
+However, an uncontested divorce may also refer to a situation where the respondent does not file a counterclaim or disagrees with the grounds for divorce.
+To get a no-fault divorce in Oklahoma, the intending divorcee is typically required to submit the petition and, more importantly, an equitable settlement agreement signed by both spouses.
+The agreement should detail the division of property, financial assets, and liabilities.
+If there are minors involved, the settlement agreement may also detail the intending divorcees’ agreement regarding child support, parenting time, and alimony.

 Where to Get an Uncontested Divorce Form in Oklahoma